fhircat/CORD-19-on-FHIR/README.md

 # CORD-19-on-FHIR
-Producing FHIR RDF on CORD-19 Datasets for Discovery
+Producing FHIR RDF on the COVID-19 Open Research Dataset (CORD-19) for Discovery